MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/5-document-policies.md

 You can use Azure governance tools to automate notifications for each of these triggers.
 Other cloud providers might require a more manual approach, but the defined policies still apply.
 Don't define policies that lock you into using a specific vendor so that you don't have to repeat this process in the future.

 After you establish your cloud policy statements and draft a design guide, you need to create a strategy to ensure that your cloud deployment remains compliant with your policy requirements.
 This strategy must encompass your cloud governance team's ongoing review and communication processes and establish criteria for when policy violations require action.
-It must also define the requirements for automated monitoring and compliance systems that detect violations and trigger remediation actions.
+This strategy must also define the requirements for automated monitoring and compliance systems that detect violations and trigger remediation actions.